William North

 William North (1755 – January 3, 1836) was an American soldier and politician.
 He was a soldier in the Continental Army during the American Revolutionary War, and later served as a member of the New York State Assembly.

 Early life

 William North was born in Pemaquid, Maine, to John North and Elizabeth Pitson in 1755.
 John was an Irish immigrant and Elizabeth a native of Boston.
 He had two half-siblings from his father's previous marriage to Elizabeth Lewis, Joseph and Mary North.

 His father, Captain John North, was Lieutenant Commander of Fort Frederick between 1744 and 1756, and in charge of Fort St. George from 1756 to 1763.
 He was also appointed Judge of the Court of Common Pleas for the county in 1760.

-After the death of his father in 1763, North moved north with his mother to Boston, Massachusetts.
-There he attended the Boston Latin School in North Boston between 1764 and 1770.
-While in Boston, North worked in a Merchant's office, where he remained until the northern port was closed by British authorities in the fall of 1774.
+After the death of his father in 1763, North moved with his mother to Boston, Massachusetts.
+There he attended the Boston Latin School between 1764 and 1770.
+While in Boston, North worked in a Merchant's office, where he remained until the port was closed by British authorities in the fall of 1774.